Namibian Air Force

-The Namibian Air Force is the aerial warfare branch of the Namibian Defence Force.
+The Namibian Air Force is the air force branch of the Namibian Defence Force.
 It was commissioned on 13 March 2005 at Grootfontein Air Force Base.

 Following the independence of Namibia from South Africa in 1990, the Air Defence Wing of the Namibian Defence Force was established on 23 July 1994.
 The Air Force headquarters is located at Karibib Air Force Base.

 The policy, mission statements and concept of operations envisage the development of an Air Force to operate in support of the Army and the Navy.

 The five separate roles for the Air Force are: surveillance, transport of personnel and transport of supplies/equipment, support to the civil authorities or civil community, and training.

 The policy for the Air Force is as follows:

 To acquire dedicated air assets to undertake the surveillance and transport tasks.
 The MOD and NDF will train and employ their own pilots and technicians.
 Co-operation and co-ordination with other Ministries may extend to making such assets available for non-defence tasking.
 In addition, consideration will be given to arrangements whereby private and other national air assets could be employed where appropriate or necessary.

 History

 After commissioning in 1994, the air wing was composed of two squadrons, VR-1 squadron and the Helicopter Squadron.
-The first aircraft of the force were six Cessna O-2As donated by the United States.
+The first aircraft of the Air Wing were six Cessna O-2As donated by the United States.
 The US also offered two advisors to train four pilots, six copilots and seven mechanics.
 In December 1994 a total of four Cheetah and Chetak light utility helicopters bought from Hindustan Aeronautics Limited were delivered to the then Air Wing at Eros Airport.

 The Indian Air Force also provided a chief engineer, five technicians and two pilots to train Namibian crews for at least six months.
 Two Harbin Y-12s were delivered in December 1997.

 In the 1999-2000 period, two Mil Mi-8s and two Mil Mi-25s were delivered by Libya.
-In 2004, Namibia ordered 12 Chengdu F-7NM fighters and two FT-7NM trainers to China.
+In 2004, Namibia ordered 12 Chengdu F-7NM fighters and two FT-7NM trainers from China.
 These were delivered in 2005 and 2006, and officially entered service on 23 June of the latter year.